humbletrader/LearnLinuxShell/vi.md

 * x - deletes one char on the right
 * X - deletes one char on the left
 * r - replaces the character under cursor with a letter while in NORMAL mode
-* d - delete (see combinations) and copies the word/letter to be pasted later
+* d - delete and copies the word/letter/line to be pasted later (so this is actually a cut operation)
+* dd - deletes (cuts) a line
-* combinations : d2w deletes two words, d# deletes one line
+* combinations : d2w deletes two words, d# deletes until the end of the line

 ## Visual Mode
 v - enter visual mode
-move the cursor ( which actually selects the text) do something with the selection : like d
+move the cursor (which actually selects the text) do something with the selection : like d

 ## Find text